GoogleCloudPlatform/datacatalog-tag-engine/README.md

     --region=$TAG_ENGINE_REGION
 ```

-Note: If you plan to create tags from CSV files, you also need to ensure that `$TAG_CREATOR_SA` has the
+Note: If you plan to create tags from CSV files, you also need to ensure that `TAG_CREATOR_SA` has the
 `storage.buckets.get` permission on the GCS bucket where the CSV files are stored.
 To do that, you can create a custom role with
 this permission or assign the `storage.legacyBucketReader` role: